semrush/intergalactic/website/docs/components/modal/modal.md

 After the modal is closed, the focus should always return to the trigger.
 :::

-If the potential consequences of accidentally closing the modal are significant, please alert the user about the potential loss of information.
+If the potential consequences of accidentally closing the modal are significant, alert the user about the potential loss of information.

-It is recommended to save the information entered by the user when closing and reopening the modal.
+It's recommended to save the information entered by the user when closing and reopening the modal.
 If it isn’t possible to do so, inform users that their entered data will be lost upon closing the modal.

 ### Loading